Best Hot Springs in Iceland: Where to Soak in 2026 (Local Picks)

 What to Bring

-• Water bottle.
+Water bottle.
 You dehydrate faster than you think in hot water.
-This is especially true at the higher-temperature pools
+This is especially true at the higher-temperature pools.
+I have made this mistake more than once

 Etiquette Basics

-• For the full rundown on Icelandic pool culture, see our etiquette guide
+For the full rundown on Icelandic pool culture, see my etiquette guide

 Temperature Guide

-• 42 degrees and above: Very hot.
+42 degrees and above: Very hot.
 Enter slowly.
 Some Icelandic public pools have pots up to 44 degrees.
 Locals sit in them casually.
-Visitors tend to last about 3 minutes
+Visitors tend to last about 3 minutes.
+I have personally watched this happen many times

 Best Time to Visit